hpi-swa-lab/mp-2023-study/survey/README.md

 This contains code to execute a survey with React by @tom95.

-Run `npm install` and `npm build` and reference the created js file (in build/static) from the root index.html.
+Run `npm install` and `npm run build` and reference the created js file (in build/static) from the root index.html.